This post may contain affiliate links. Read the full disclosure here

 You need to have an honest look at other sellers products and judge how yours stacks up to it in terms of quality, quantity and sometimes branding and presentation.

 Even if what you make is super niche and unique you can still do some competitor analysis by looking at other products someone might buy instead of yours.
-So for example if you make hanging stain glass art made from upcycled broken glass – you aren’t going to find lots of competitors to analyse, but you could ask yourself, why would someone buy my product?
+So for example, if you make hanging stain glass art made from upcycled broken glass – you aren’t going to find lots of competitors to analyse, but you could ask yourself, why would someone buy my product?
 For themselves?
 As a gift?
 What kind of gift?
 And then use those search terms on platforms like Etsy, google, Folksy or Amazon Handmade to find your true competitors.

 When you look on these platforms, you want to look for a couple of things.

 First, only look at the products being displayed on the first page of the search term that best describes what you are selling.
 Products that are actually selling well get displayed closest to the top of page one of the search results on any online sales platform.
-There is no point looking at products on page 2, 3, etc.
+There is no point in looking at products on pages 2, 3, etc.

 Second, look for products that have reviews – ideally a lot of reviews, and ideally recent reviews.
 Without paying for product research software this is the easiest way to judge if the seller you are comparing yourself too is actually selling at the price they are charging.
 A listing with 0 reviews most likely means they have 0 or close to 0 sales.
 Don’t use that seller as a benchmark!